Prayer wheel: Electric dharma wheels

 Some prayer wheels are powered by electric motors.
 Thardo 'khorlo, as these electric wheels are sometimes known, contain one thousand copies of the mantra of Chenrezig and many copies of other mantras.
 The thardo 'khorlo can be accompanied by lights and music if one so chooses.

-Electricity can certainly be considered similar to the above sources of energy for PW (water, fire, wind).
-The merit generated by the PW is due to the power of the Dharma Texts and Mantras; not necessarily the "power" which rotates them.
-These PW turn all day, all night, all through the year.
-The Lamas and practitioners who build, maintain and pay for the electricity rightly help to generate and dedicate the merit.
+Electricity can be considered similar to the above sources of energy (water, fire, wind) for prayer wheels.
+The merit generated by the prayer wheel is believed to derived from the spiritual power of the dharma texts and mantras, not necessarily the physical power that rotates them.
+These prayer wheels turn all day, all night, all through the year.
+The lamas and practitioners who build and maintain the wheels and pay for the electricity are credited with generating and dedicating the merit.